bruchh/co-creating/Vorschlag_Webseitenstruktur_Co-Creating_our_city.md

 > **Megha Mittal, Citizen scientist from Charlotte:** We don't really typically get to connect with city officials as much.
 I think having initiatives like 'Co-creating our city' will bridge that gap and allow us to better understand the government and also for them to understand like what we might like.

-> **Mauricio Martinez Aguierre, Citizen Scientist from Charlotte:** I always thought I have to do this or I'll create change when I grow up.
+> **Mauricio Martinez Aguirre, Citizen Scientist from Charlotte:** I always thought I have to do this or I'll create change when I grow up.
 And then coming here and doing this, I realized, oh, I can do change.
 Like right now, I don't have to wait.

 **Projektbild**